Meet Our Team: Lulu Meyer

 July 23, 2020

-Tell us a bit about you and your role and history at CUESA.
+Tell us a bit about you, your background, and your role at Foodwise.

-What inspires or motivates you about your work at CUESA?
+What inspires or motivates you about your work?

 What do you do to recharge outside of work?

 I love a day filled with kitchen projects, where I can find delicious ways to utilize my market haul or whatever needs to be harvested from the tiny little vegetable patch in my backyard.
 I am actually quite an introvert, and being in the markets requires a lot of emotional energy and stimulation, so when I am not in the markets I enjoy my alone time or having projects to work on at home that let me regroup.
-I’m normally a big reader, but have been finding it hard to concentrate on a book since the COVID crisis hit.
-Lately I’ve been turning to podcasts more and more, and pushing myself to create a reading list for the summer and commit to a little time away each week from the news to lose myself in a good story.
+Lately I’ve been turning to podcasts more and more, and pushing myself to create a reading list and commit to a little time away each week from the news to lose myself in a good story.

-Do you have any favorite market foods or tips you can share?
+Do you have any favorite farmers market tips you can share?

-I’m a sucker for short-season, farmers-market-only treats like Bronx grapes from Lagier Ranch, Calçot onions from Allstar Organics, Ashmead’s Kernel apples from Devoto Orchards, or tayberries from Swanton Berry Farm.
+I’m a sucker for short-season, farmers-market-only treats like Bronx grapes from Lagier Ranch, Calçot onions from Allstar Organics, or Ashmead’s Kernel apples from Devoto Orchards.
 I also like to sneak a peek at what the chefs are hauling around on their carts for inspiration.
-I can get a little overzealous when I shop the market, especially in the summer months when everything is popping off, so anything I have too much of gets turned into quick pickles or refrigerator jam, or gets prepped so I remember to use it first.
+I can get a little overzealous when I shop the market, especially in the summer months when everything is popping off.
+So, anything I have too much of gets turned into quick pickles or refrigerator jam, or gets prepped so I remember to use it first.
 I would recommend that you branch out from the familiar every now and then, even if you’re not sure what to do with those mouse melons or that bunch of dandelion greens, because you might find your new favorite thing

-This market is a vibrant community and all of us have a role to play to keep it alive and healthy.
+This market is a vibrant community, and all of us have a role to play to keep it alive and healthy.
 I have so much admiration and respect for our market sellers and the amazing talents they share with us each week.
-Our shoppers are such a diverse and savvy bunch, and I am so grateful for the patience and support they have shown us over the past several months especially.
+Our shoppers are such a diverse and savvy bunch, and I am so grateful that they show up each week to support our farms and food makers!
 It’s my job—but also my pleasure—to spend so much of my time in the markets each week surrounded by my amazing co-workers and all of you.
 Also, if you see me in the market, please be sure to say hi, and know that I’m always happy to help find just what you might be looking for or to answer your burning market questions, so don’t hesitate to ask.

 Topics: Meet Our Team